You are Here > Planting Tips > How to Plant Berry Plants > Blackberry Vine Planting Guide

 Once the plant gets to be about three feet tall you want to snip the tips to encourage lateral branching, which helps to increase your yields.
 After you have harvested, you will need to remove all canes that produced fruit at the ground level, as they will never fruit again and you need to make way for the next generation of blackberry canes.

-When transplanting it is highly recommended to use Soil Moist Transplant Mix with Minor Element and our Nutri-Pak 1st Year Fertilizer packs.
-The soil moist transplant mix is simply buried at the bottom of the hole and will cut your watering needs down by 50% and supply your plants with minor elements that your soils may be lacking.
-Nutri-Pak 1st year fertilizer packs are custom engineered with micro-porous holes to feed your plants the entire 1st year with all the fertilizer and nutrients need.
+When transplanting it is highly recommended to use Soil Moist Transplant Mix and our Nutra-Pro 1st Year Fertilizer packs.
+The Soil Moist Transplant Mix is simply buried at the bottom of the hole and will cut your watering needs down by 50% and supply your plants with minor elements that your soils may be lacking.
+Nutra-Pro 1st year fertilizer packs are custom engineered with micro-porous holes to feed your plants the entire 1st year with all the fertilizer and nutrients need.
 Do not broadcast granular fertilize your new plants as you will more than likely burn the roots and kill the plants.